Had enough of experts? Quantitative knowledge retrieval from large language models: Introduction

-Contributions of this paper are twofold.
-Firstly, we present a prompt engineering framework for zero-shot missing data imputation, based on LLMs playing `expert' roles derived from metadata such as the dataset description.
-This is followed by an empirical evaluation of LLM imputation quality and the impact on downstream tasks, compared with baseline approaches on a diverse set of 50 real-world datasets across different domains.
-Secondly, we develop a chain-of-thought-based methodology to elicit prior distributions from general purpose LLMs, emulating real-world knowledge elicitation protocols.
-LLM-elicited priors are compared with those from human experts, and the quantitative value of LLM `expertise' is evaluated for several tasks.
-Code to reproduce our experiments is available on \href{https://github.com/Selbosh/quantllm}{GitHub}.
+Can LLMs be considered `experts', having read a large sample of the scientific literature in their training corpora, and thus treated as an accessible interface to this knowledge?
+We develop a prompting methodology to elicit prior distributions from LLMs, emulating real-world elicitation protocols.
+LLM-elicited priors are compared with those from human experts, and the LLM `expertise' is quantitatively evaluated for several tasks.
+We also present a zero-shot missing data imputation framework, based on LLMs playing `expert' roles derived from metadata such as the dataset description.
+An empirical evaluation of imputation quality and impact on downstream tasks compares LLMs with baseline approaches on a diverse set of 50 real-world datasets.
+Analysis code is available on \href{https://github.com/Selbosh/quantllm}{GitHub}.